Manage an App Service plan in Azure

 Move an app to a different region

-The region in which your app runs is the region of the App Service plan it's in.
-However, you can't change an App Service plan's region.
+The region in which your app runs is the region of the App Service plan that it's in.
+However, you can't change the region of an App Service plan.
 If you want to run your app in a different region, one alternative is app cloning.
 Cloning makes a copy of your app in a new or existing App Service plan in any region.

-You can find Clone App in the Development Tools section of the menu.
+You can find Clone App in the Development Tools section of the left pane.

 Important